libts/tslib/README.md

     TSLIB_FBDEVICE          Framebuffer device.
                             Default:                /dev/fb0

-As you can see, basically there's only `TSLIB_FBDEVICE` that doesn't have automatically set defaults depending on your system.

 ### configure tslib
 This is just an example `/etc/ts.conf` file.
 Touch samples flow from top to